bueler/p4pdes/README.md

 ```
   $ git clone -b release https://gitlab.com/petsc/petsc.git petsc
 ```
-  Configure this copy called `petsc` with any preferred flags supporting your development of C programs (or C and Fortran programs).
-Almost any configuration will be compatible with building and running the C codes for Chapters 1--12.
+  I configure and build this copy with any preferred flags supporting my development of C programs.
+Most configurations will be compatible with building and running the codes in Chapters 1--12.

-  2. Follow the instructions at the [Install tab on the Firedrake page](https://www.firedrakeproject.org/install.html) to install Firedrake.
-However, when you clone a copy of PETSc, **put it in a different location** from the above, e.g.
+  2. I follow the instructions at the [Install tab on the Firedrake page](https://www.firedrakeproject.org/install.html) to install Firedrake.
+However, I do this inside a directory `Firedrake` so that this PETSc copy is in a different location:
 ```
+  $ mkdir Firedrake
+  $ cd Firedrake/
-  $ git clone --depth 1 https://github.com/firedrakeproject/petsc.git petsc-firedrake
+  $ git clone --depth 1 https://github.com/firedrakeproject/petsc.git petsc
 ```
-  For the later stages of the [Firedrake installation](https://www.firedrakeproject.org/install.html), make sure that `PETSC_DIR` is set appropriately, to point to `petsc-firedrake`.
-For example, in my case I set the environment variables:
+  I do the [Firedrake installation](https://www.firedrakeproject.org/install.html) also from `Firedrake/`, making sure that `PETSC_DIR` is set appropriately, to point to `Firedrake/petsc/`.
+For example, in my case I see the environment variables:
 ```
-   CC=mpicc CXX=mpicxx PETSC_DIR=/home/bueler/petsc-firedrake PETSC_ARCH=arch-firedrake-default HDF5_MPI=ON
+   CC=mpicc CXX=mpicxx PETSC_DIR=/home/bueler/Firedrake/petsc PETSC_ARCH=arch-firedrake-default HDF5_MPI=ON
 ```
   Then the `pip install ...` for [Firedrake installation](https://www.firedrakeproject.org/install.html) proceeds as before.